Advent bazaar for the benefit of Namibia

 Students help students

-During the project days in the HGÖ shortly before the summer holidays, some of the students also dealt with the topic of "Namibia".
-We at the Namibia Support Association were happy to fulfill the request to provide current information about the country and the people there and their problems (children, school, training, unemployment, AIDS).
-A picture presentation showed the history of the former German South West Africa, the development into the current state, sights and the diverse animal world.
-The students worked together to produce an extensive picture and text documentation, which was presented to their classmates, teachers and parents on two large display walls.
-In two further work steps, they sewed a fabric blanket with African motifs and prepared a simple meal (corn porridge with spice sauce).
-The sale of pearl necklaces and small wooden animals made in Africa in the schoolyard brought in €230, which the HGÖ project group kindly donated to the Namibia Support Association.
-The money was used to support a school project in Windhoek: NEAC = "Namibia Educational Assistance College", an institution for "slow learners" and school dropouts.
-At the school, students can repeat their secondary school certificate and needy parents who cannot afford the full school fees are supported by the Namibia Association.
-Thanks to the €230 from the HGÖ students, some students were able to take part in the extra intensive course for exam preparation.
-The school principals Jakobus Arnath and Wilson Hangwe say a big THANK YOU.
+During the project days at the HÖ shortly before the summer holidays, some students also explored the topic of "Namibia."
+We at the Namibia Support Association were happy to fulfill their request to provide current information about the country and the people there, along with their problems (children, school, education, unemployment, AIDS).
+A slide presentation showcased the history of the former German South West Africa, its development into the present-day state, sights, and the diverse wildlife.
+The students worked together to create a comprehensive picture and text documentation, which they presented to their classmates, teachers, and parents on two large display boards.
+In two further steps, they sewed a fabric blanket with African motifs and prepared a simple meal (corn porridge with spiced sauce).
+The sale of beaded necklaces and small wooden animals made in Africa in the schoolyard raised €230, which the HÖ project group graciously donated to the Namibia Support Association.
+The money was used to support a school project in Windhoek: NEAC (Namibia Educational Assistance College), an institution for slow learners and school dropouts.
+At the school, students can repeat their secondary school certificate, and the Namibia Association supports needy parents who cannot afford the full school fees.
+Thanks to the €230 donated by the HGÖ students, some students were able to participate in the extra intensive exam preparation course.
+The school's principals, Jakobus Arnath and Wilson Hangwe, extend a heartfelt THANK YOU.

 Charity match of Hoffenheim II (U23)